nginx/unit-docs/source/howto/wordpress.rst

 #. .. include:: ../include/get-config.rst

 #.
-Edit the file, adding a listener, three apps, and a route.
+Edit the file, adding a listener, two apps, and a route.
 First, the route
-   serves URIs that explicitly name the :file:`.php` file; next, it serves the :samp:`wp-admin` section of the WordPress site; finally, it filters out static assets, relaying them to a :samp:`share`, and passes other requests to WordPress's :samp:`/index.php` via the :samp:`wp_index` app:
+   serves the :samp:`wp-admin` section of the WordPress site and other URIs that explicitly name the :file:`.php` file; next, it filters out static assets, relaying them to a :samp:`share`, and passes other requests to WordPress's :samp:`/index.php` via the :samp:`wp_index` app:

    .. code-block:: json